 Depending on whether your submission contains a single pallet or multiple pallets, you’re able to adjust the pallet amount by pressing the Add pallet button on the upper-right corner of the Pallet details section.

-Located within Pallet details, the Lot details section requires you to enter lot-specific information concerning your shipment.
+Located within Pallet details section, the Lot details section requires you to enter lot-specific information concerning your shipment.

 The table below outlines the fields and their corresponding definitions.